OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

 Thus, in the ``tests`` folder, you will find files with only data, and the others with the tests.

-In order to record, data, you can proceed as follows:
+In order to record data, you can proceed as follows:

 In ``magentoerpconnect/unit/backend_adapter.py`` at lines 130,130: